bozzochet/DockerROOT/README.md

 docker run --rm -it -v /tmp/.X11-unix:/tmp/.X11-unix -v `pwd`:/home/studente/current_dir -e DISPLAY=$ip:0 bozzochet/studenti:latest /bin/bash
 ```
 and this will:
-* export the display (look at https://github.com/bozzochet/studenti and itss source, https://hub.docker.com/r/rootproject/root, for more explanations om this)
+* export the display (look at https://github.com/bozzochet/studenti and its source, https://hub.docker.com/r/rootproject/root, for more explanations on this);
 * export the current dir (i.e. `pwd`) to the container 'current_dir' inside the user (i.e. 'studente') home.
-This is quite usefull and makes the bash and ROOT history persistent
+This is quite usefull and makes the bash and ROOT history persistent;
 * open a bash session.
 If running without the last argument a ROOT CINT (in batch mode) session will be opened.
-This argument can be substituted with another command: for example `root` to start a ROOT CINT (graphical) session
+This argument can be substituted with another command, for example `root` to start a ROOT CINT (graphical) session.